Built in 1971, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 821) as the YTB-821 (Tontogany)

 Her keel was laid on December 4th, 1972.
 The tug was launched on May 16th, 1973, and delivered to the United States Navy on July 28th, 1973.
 She was stricken from the Naval Register on March 13th, 2001.

-In 2001, The tug was acquired by McAllister Towing and Transportation of New York, New York.
+In 2001, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed as the Dorothy McAllister.

 In 2002, she was repowered/reconfigured.
 Originally powered by a single, Fairbanks Morse, diesel engine, rated at 2,000 horsepower.
 She was repowered with two Caterpillar 3516B diesel engines.
 Driving two Schottel SRP 1012 "z-drives."
 For a rated 4,000 horsepower.

 Her generators were replaced, as well.
 The tug's electrical service is provided by two, Tier II compliant, 99kW, John Deere EPA PowerTech generators.
 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.

 She was outfitted with new fire fighting equipment that consisted of a Goulds pump.
 Rated at 2,000 Gallons Per Minute.
 Feeding two fire monitors with a 1,500 Gallon Per Minute foam capacity.
 Driven by a single 6-71 diesel engine.